northwood-labs/terraform-provider-corefunc/docs/index.md

   }
 }

+provider "corefunc" {
   # There are no configuration options
-provider "corefunc" {}
+}
 ```

 ### Provider Functions